Questions and answers on your Qualifications Scotland results

 Grades and appeals

-Find answers to your questions about how results are graded and how to appeal.
+Find answers to your questions about the way results are graded and how to appeal.

 Q. How are National 2 to Advanced Higher courses graded?